walkingfeet/pairing-exercise/README.md

 Out of scope - as there may be additional cases to have one
 6. Using real client instead of mockmvc - real http client allows test application clearer than mockmvc - and have better cover
 7. Contract first - public API may have contract first principle.
 Out of scope
-8. Validation of query - max products amount in order, max amount etc.
-9. Traefik setup - removed it for simplicity of the project - it requires additional setup which not suites in time
+8. Traefik setup - removed it for simplicity of the project - it requires additional setup which not suites in time

 DN comments - They are not part of documentation but comments to understand why solution was made